uvaaland/cig_llnl_workshop/getting_started.md

 6. [Resources](resources.md)

-# Part I: Setting up SPECFEM3D_GLOBE
+## Part I: Setting up SPECFEM3D_GLOBE

+In the first part of the tutorial, we will go through the three steps that are needed to setup SPECFEM3D_GLOBE:
+* Obtain the Source Code
+* Configuration
+* Compilation

 ### Obtain the Source Code <a name="source_code"></a>